TensorPool provides high performance persistent storage that can be attached to your clusters.

 Creating Storage Volumes

-Create storage volumes by specifying type (fast or flex) and size:
+Create storage volumes by specifying type (shared or object) and size:

-# Create a flex volume (size not required)
+# Create an object storage volume (size not required)

 Attaching and Detaching